-City Walk is Dubai’s newest urban shopping and retail complex, and La Ville is the flagship hotel on its grounds.
+La Ville Hotel & Suites CITY WALK, Dubai, Autograph Collection is Dubai’s newest urban shopping and retail complex, and La Ville is the flagship hotel on its grounds.
 You’ll find a variety of cafes, restaurants, and luxury stores among its outdoor and indoor spaces, as well as a multi-purpose indoor arena and (oddly enough) the Canadian University of Dubai.

 Review: Westin Dubai Mina Seyahi

 Review: Delta Jumeirah Beach, Dubai

 A Blissful Stay at Al Maha Desert Resort Dubai

 Review: St. Regis Dubai, The Palm

 City Walk’s location is arguably an ideal base for a visitor to Dubai: it’s a quick ride over to Dubai Mall and the Burj Khalifa, and it’s only a short distance to the on-ramp of Sheikh Zayed Road, the arterial route that brings you down to Dubai Marina or the Palm Jumeirah.

 We caught a taxi from the Sheraton across the water and made to La Ville at around noon, feeling quite impressed with the hotel’s modern-minimalist exterior as we pulled up at the entrance.